Authentication

 +----[SHA256]-----+

-Importantly, we hitted the Enter-key (twice) when a passphrase was asked, effectively making our login passwordless.
+Importantly, we should press Enter (twice) when a passphrase is asked, effectively making our login passwordless.

 The comment in the command line "user@mylaptop", is simply an identifying label which will help you and the person responsible for the server to find the owner (user) and computer (mylaptop) to which the key belongs.